WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-tutorial/nested-blocks-inner-blocks.md

 {% end %}

 Use the `templateLock` property to lock down the template.
 Using `all` locks the template complete, no changes can be made.
 Using `insert` prevents additional blocks to be inserted, but existing blocks can be reordered.
 See [templateLock documentation](https://github.com/WordPress/gutenberg/tree/master/packages/block-editor/src/components/inner-blocks/README.md#templatelock) for additional information.
+If `templateLock` property is not explicitly passed to the InnerBlocks area and a block contains an attribute name `templateLock` the value of the attribute is used as the `templateLock` property.

 ### Post Template